SophievF/Global_SOC_Abundance_Persistence/README.md

 - ISRaD_RandomForest: Script to perfrom random forest analysis.
 Output files: Figures 4, 5, and S3
 - ISRaD_SoilR_ModelProfiles: Script to perform the depth-resolved modeling with SoilR.
 Output files: Figures 6, S4 and S5
 - ISRaD_GlobalDataDistribution: Script to compare data distribution from ISRaD with global data distribution.
 Output file: Figure S1

+Additional information about the International Soil Radiocarbon Database can be found here: https://github.com/International-Soil-Radiocarbon-Database/ISRaD